splunk/kafka-connect-splunk/README.md

 Even in a load balanced environment, a REST call can be executed against one of the cluster instances, and rest of the instances will pick up the task automatically.

 ### Configuration schema structure
-Use the below schema to configure Splunk Kafka Connector
+Use the below schema to configure Splunk Connect for Kafka

 ```
 {